GitMirroring/gnuboot/site/faq.md

 non-option unless a radical change happens within Intel.

-**Basically, all Intel hardware from year 2010 and beyond will never be supported by libreboot.
-The libreboot project is actively ignoring all modern Intel hardware at this point, and focusing on alternative platforms.**
+**Basically, all Intel hardware from year 2010 and beyond will never be supported by GNU Boot.
+The GNU Boot project is actively ignoring all modern Intel hardware at this point, and focusing on alternative platforms.**

-Why is the latest AMD hardware unsupported in libreboot? {#amd}
+Why is the latest AMD hardware unsupported in GNU Boot? {#amd}
 ----------------------------------------------------------------------------

-It is extremely unlikely that any modern AMD hardware will ever be supported in libreboot, due to severe security and freedom issues; so severe, that *the libreboot project recommends avoiding all modern AMD hardware.
+It is extremely unlikely that any modern AMD hardware will ever be supported in GNU Boot, due to severe security and freedom issues; so severe, that *the GNU Boot project recommends avoiding all modern AMD hardware.
 If you have an AMD based system affected by the problems described below, then you should get rid of it as soon as possible*.
 The main issues are as follows: